-In the case that HV receives at least one AROW1 from a fellow CAV but no AROW\textsubscript{wait} from $V_{arb}$, AROW enters $S2_1$ in which a single CAV from $V_L$ is chosen as $V_{arb}$ for the remainder of the AROW process until $V_{arb}$ crosses the SC-I on its assigned turn.
-Based on a fixed heuristic $H_1$ within DMS of every CAV in set $V_L$, one of the CAVs is chosen as $V_{arb}$.
-To ensure that all participating CAVs in $V_L$ choose the same $V_{arb}$ and there is no duplication, there is a single heuristic stored within DMS of all CAVs.
-For this study, the heuristic $H_1$ is as follows: \begin{itemize} \item $H_1$: The last arriving CAV denoted from the timestamp at which it entered SC-I application by satisfying (\ref{eq_detthresh}) and initiated its AROW, is chosen as $V_{arb}$.
-If two or more CAVs arrive at the same timestamp, then their unique CAV identification numbers can be utilized as tie breaker and the CAV with an alphanumeric character containing the lowest ASCII value at the first index with differing characters by process of elimination can be chosen as $V_{arb}$. \end{itemize} Following this same $H_1$, it can be guaranteed that all CAVs in $V_L$ will choose the same CAV as $V_{arb}$.
+In the case that HV receives at least one AROW1 from a fellow CAV but no AROW\textsubscript{wait} from $v_{arb}$, AROW enters $S2_1$ in which a single CAV from $V_L$ is chosen as $v_{arb}$ for the remainder of the AROW process until $v_{arb}$ crosses the SC-I on its assigned turn.
+Based on a fixed heuristic $H_1$ within DMS of every CAV in set $V_L$, one of the CAVs is chosen as $v_{arb}$.
+To ensure that all participating CAVs in $V_L$ choose the same $v_{arb}$ and there is no duplication, there is a single heuristic stored within DMS of all CAVs.
+For this study, the heuristic $H_1$ is as follows: \begin{itemize} \item $H_1$: The last arriving CAV denoted from the timestamp at which it entered SC-I application by satisfying (\ref{eq_detthresh}) and initiated its AROW, is chosen as $v_{arb}$.
+If two or more CAVs arrive at the same timestamp, then their unique CAV identification numbers such as Medium Access Control (MAC) addresses can be utilized as tie breaker and the CAV with an alphanumeric character containing the lowest ASCII value at the first index with differing characters by process of elimination can be chosen as $v_{arb}$.
+Depending on user preference, alternative approaches for tie-breaking can also be employed such as unique CAV Vehicle Identification Number (VIN), etc.

+\end{itemize} Following this same $H_1$, it can be guaranteed that all CAVs in $V_L$ will choose the same CAV as $v_{arb}$.